SJTMusicTeam/Muskits/README.md

 ## News
 The project is current merging to ESPnet!
 If you have any comments and suggestions, please feel free to discuss either in this repo or espnet.
 See https://github.com/espnet/espnet/issues/4437 for details.

+We just start to [merge the first version to ESPnet](https://github.com/espnet/espnet/pull/4670)!
+With some improvements in the fundational data structure, we even reach better performances than the original Muskits.
+Please stay tuned for our later news!

 ## Key Features

 ### ESPnet style complete recipe